scpwiki/wikijump/SECURITY.md

 The Wikijump Team prioritizes security and will fix issues as soon as they are disclosed.

-If you discover a security vulnerability, please reach out to a member of the Wikijump Security Team, who may be contacted as follows:
+If you discover a security vulnerability, please privately contact the Wikijump Security Team.
+This can be done by emailing security@wikijump.org, or reaching out to a member individually:

 | GitHub                                         | Wikidot                                                                | Discord           | Email                     |
 |------------------------------------------------|------------------------------------------------------------------------|-------------------|---------------------------|